OpenPublicMedia/pbs-media-manager-php/README.md

 ## Use

 The primary class provided by this library is the `OpenPublicMedia\PbsMediaManager\Client`.
 A `Client` instance can be used to query the API in various ways based on the Core Data Model.
 The client requires an API key and secret, provided by PBS.

 ### Response data structures

 Responses from the `Client` class will return either a Generator in the case of plural getters (e.g. `getFranchises`, `getShows`, `getSeasons`, etc.) or an object for singular getters (e.g. `getEpisode`, `getCollection`, etc.).
+Search methods (e.g. `searchShows`, `searchEpisodes`, etc.) also return Generators.

-In both cases, objects representing API data follow a standard structure with the following properties:
+In all cases, objects representing API data follow a standard structure with the following properties:

 * `id`: guid for the object.